plwg/git_presentation/how_to_build_a_time_machine.md

 . . .

-She creates a new branch to track her feature works.
+She creates a new branch ("iss53") to track her feature works.

 ![](basic-branching-2.png)

-And makes a commit.
+And do some works on that branch.

 ![](basic-branching-3.png)

 . . .

-Now if there is bug now, she can easily checkout master (move HEAD there), create a hotfix branch (pointer) and commit a fix.
-Her feature works are intact.
+Now, if there is bug now, she can easily checkout "master", create a "hotfix" branch and commit a fix.
+Her feature works are intact on "iss53".

 ![](basic-branching-4.png)

-Then she can deploy the fix by merging master into hotfix.
-The merge is straight-forward because the common ancestor of "master" and "hotfix" is "master".
-Git just uses the newer "hotfix" as the parent.
+Then she can deploy the fix by merging "master" into "hotfix".
+Since Git can reach "hotfix" by fast-forwarding "master", it does that. "master" now is same as "hotfix".

 ![](basic-branching-5.png)

 . . .

-Now crisis averted Alice goes back to finish her feature.
-Now it is ready to be integrated into master.
+Now crisis averted Alice deletes the "hotfix" branch, and goes back to finish her feature.
+After few days, it is ready to be integrated into master.

 ![](basic-branching-6.png)

-Since the history has diverge, the new commit will have two parents.
-If each's change relative to the ancestor is not overlapping, git will merge them automatically.
-If it overlaps, then it is a conflict and it have to be fixed manually.
+Since the history has diverged, no fast-forwarding this time.
+The new commit will have two parents.

+If each's change relative to the ancestor is not overlapping (i.e. different files), git will merge them automatically.
+If it overlaps, then it is a conflict and Git will ask which side you want.

+Most of time things merge cleanly automatically if the code is compartmentalized well.

 ![](basic-merging-1.png)